-Suppresses the sending of messages in SNMP traps that are associated with the specified subsystem.
+Suppresses the sending of messages in SNMP traps that are associated with the specified subsystem and logging level.
+If you do not specify a logging-level you suppress trapping for all logging levels for the subsystem.

-Example: notrap subsystem tkr error
+notrap subsystem tkr error